afgomez/sublime/Packages/AdvancedNewFile/README.md

 This plugin allows for faster file creation within a project.
 Please see the [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features) section for more detailed information about advanced features.

 ## Installation
+Note with either method, you may need to restart Sublime Text 2 for the plugin to load.

 ### Package Control
 Installation through [package control](http://wbond.net/sublime_packages/package_control) is recommended.
 It will handle updating your packages as they become available.
 To install, do the following.